How to Build a Strong LinkedIn Profile for the Canadian Job Market

 What to Include in Your LinkedIn Summary:

 b.
-Highlight Key Skills: Make use of keywords specific to your sector and relevant to the Canadian employment market.
-By doing this, you increase your visibility to recruiters and help them find you when they search for these keywords.
+Highlight Key Skills: Use keywords specific to your industry, and keywords that apply to work in Canada.
+Doing this increases your visibility to recruiters and they can find you when they search for these keywords.

 c.
-Be Concise and Clear: Maintain a professional yet personal tone.
-While avoiding too technical language, be sure to include keywords that are relevant to the jobs you are targeting.
+Be Concise and Clear: Keep a professional yet personal voice.
+While it’s okay to avoid using language that’s too technical, make sure you use keywords which are relevant to the jobs you are trying to target.

 3.png